Boeuf & Frites

 Planning Your Visit

 Boeuf & Frites is located at Unit 1-3, The Plaza, Main Street, Blanchardstown, Dublin 15 (D15 Y2ND), placing it within the main retail cluster and accessible by Dublin Bus routes that serve the Blanchardstown Centre.
 The venue's position in a busy retail development means walk-in access is generally practical, particularly at off-peak hours.
 For groups or visits during weekend evening service, checking ahead is sensible given the format's appeal to the local dinner trade.
-Current pricing, hours, and contact details are leading confirmed directly with the venue, as none of those specifics are available for publication here.
+Current pricing, hours, and contact details are best confirmed directly with the venue, as none of those specifics are available for publication here.

 At-a-Glance Comparison